 Applications that require searching of full text documents or text heavy data have traditionally had to use a text search engine like Apache Lucene.
 For example: Find how many times a customer name is referenced in the email archive.
-A common problem companies like ClearVoice face with using text search engines is that they are complex to query because they use a propriety scripting languages, and they are separate from other data needed in the application.
-Crate's full text search provides powerful capabilities for analyzing, searching, sorting and querying text based on best in class technologies (like Lucene) with the productivity of a SQL interface.
+A common problem companies face with text search engines is that they are complex to query because they use a propriety scripting languages, and they are separate from other data needed in the application.
+CrateDB's full-text search provides powerful capabilities for analyzing, searching, sorting and querying text based on best in class technologies (like Lucene) with the productivity of a SQL interface.

 Location data from mobile devices has increased the need for applications to store and query large sets of geospatial data in interesting ways.
 For example: analyzing traffic congestion patterns and proactively proposing alternative routing options.
 CrateDB provides support for geospatial data types and functions that work across the data clusters using SQL syntax for increased productivity and ease of use.

 Performing data-intensive functions like ‘count,’ ‘sum,’ and ‘max’ becomes increasingly slow as data volumes grow.
 This is further complicated by analytical use cases where grouping by aggregation is a common requirement.
 For example: finding the average temperature by region over the past 20 years.
 With CrateDB you can distribute the underlying data and functions and perform distributed aggregations across these clusters.
 CrateDB enables fast analysis and measurement of data in real time using the SQL syntax you already know.